Device distribution

 • desktop devices

-• other device groups that appear in the current reporting
+• other device groups in the report

-Smart Link Analytics with Device Distribution and related widgets visible after Run
+OmniLab Smart Link Analytics with Device Distribution and related widgets visible after Run

 What Top Devices adds